Building Extractive Sector Governance in Colombia (Comunica/BESG)

 Strengthening Education Management at the District Level in Honduras (FORTA)

 Global Affairs Canada, $14.5M, 2013-2019

-FORTA is building the education management and pedagogical leadership skills of the Ministry of Education’s district (DMu) and department (DDE) education offices.
-FORTA is strengthening the knowledge, skills and attitudes of male and female education leaders to deliver professional education services and provide direction for school directors, teachers, students and local community stakeholders to optimize the learning outcomes of students.
-FORTA offers technical assistance, training and coaching through developing local professional learning communities, inter/intra departmental peer learning opportunities, action research and through increasing the mobility and technology required to improve the quality, relevancy and efficiency of basic education in Honduras.
-FORTA is active in seven DDEs working directly with local management and technical personnel in 126 DMus as well as the Ministry’s Department of Human Resources to institutionalize and potentially nationalize FORTA training processes in pedagogical leadership, education management, community participation, and education governance that is transparent and informed by gender equality and green practices.
-FORTA will indirectly strengthen the quality of education delivered to approximately 970,000 students and provide improved education and pedagogical support to approximately 41,000 teachers. www.proyectoforta.org
+FORTA built the education management and pedagogical leadership skills of the Ministry of Education’s district (DMu) and department (DDE) education offices.
+FORTA strengthened the knowledge, skills and attitudes of male and female education leaders to deliver professional education services and provided direction for school directors, teachers, students and local community stakeholders to optimize the learning outcomes of students.
+FORTA offered technical assistance, training and coaching through developing local professional learning communities, inter/intra departmental peer learning opportunities, action research and through increasing the mobility and technology required to improve the quality, relevancy and efficiency of basic education in Honduras.
+FORTA was active in seven DDEs and worked directly with local management and technical personnel in 126 DMus as well as the Ministry’s Department of Human Resources to institutionalize and potentially nationalize FORTA training processes in pedagogical leadership, education management, community participation, and education governance that is transparent and informed by gender equality and green practices.
+FORTA indirectly strengthened the quality of education delivered to approximately 970,000 students and provided improved education and pedagogical support to approximately 41,000 teachers. www.proyectoforta.org

 BACK TO MAP

 Monitoring of the Guayape Valley Agricultural Development Project, Phase II